 Negation has highest precedence.
 Alternation and concatenation have equal precedence and associate left to right.
 Note that explicit and tokens, not juxtaposition, are now required for concatenation.
 If an identifier is given without a keyword, the most recent keyword is assumed.
-For example, "not host 1.1.1.1 and 2.2.2.2" is short for "not host 1.1.1.1 and host 2.2.2.2" and should not be confused with "not (host 1.1.1.1 or 2.2.2.2)".
+For example, "not host 1.1.1.1 and host 2.2.2.2" and should not be confused with "not (host 1.1.1.1 or 2.2.2.2)".